Pshy0/es-ruin-the-fun/README.md

 ### Plugin Conflicts
 All the content added by this plugin is prefixed, to avoid conflicts with other plugins.

 ## Bugs / Suggestions

-Do not hezitate to submit bug reports or suggestions by opening a github issue.
+Do not hesitate to submit bug reports or suggestions by [opening a GitHub issue](https://github.com/Pshy0/es-ruin-the-fun/issues).